 I was recently traveling to NYC with Amtrak.
 It’s not a bad deal, for what you pay.
 Plus, I don’t have to drive myself; which is the biggest selling point for me.
 Not a fan of driving for many hours.
 But this last trip on Amtrak was different.
 I learned something new about Amtrak that pissed me off.
 Lost your ticket?
 Buy a new one!

-The representative was calm in explaining why they charge for new tickets, even if you lost it.
-Apparently, back in the day people would say they lost it so they could get a refund later.
+The representative was calm in explaining why they charge for new tickets, even if you lost them.
+Apparently, back in the day, people would say they lost it so they could get a refund later.
 So, Amtrak decided to screw everyone else and start charging for lost tickets.

 Remember in the old movies on a train the conductor would walk around punching holes in the paper tickets?
 Well, if you’ve been on an Amtrak train lately you don’t have to think too hard about it.
 They still punch holes in paper tickets.
 People were smarter than Amtrak and ripped them off.

-Don't be the caveman of your industry.
+Don’t be the caveman of your industry.
 Stay current on innovations in your industry.
-But don't forget to talk to your customers.
+But don’t forget to talk to your customers.
 Simply ask, what makes you happy?
 Once you do ask, LISTEN.
-Clearly Amtrak doesn't like to listen to their customers.
-Otherwise they would have WiFi on their trains and not rip off their customers when they simply lost their ticket.
+Clearly, Amtrak doesn’t like to listen to its customers.
+Otherwise, they would have WiFi on their trains and not rip off their customers when they simply lost their ticket.

 One happy customer is better than a $2,000,000 ad in Times Square.